4d/docs/docs/Concepts/dt_blob.md

 ## Addressing BLOB contents

-You can address each byte of a BLOB individually using the curly brackets symbols {...}.
+You can address each byte of a blob individually using the curly brackets symbols {...}.
 Within a BLOB, bytes are numbered from 0 to N-1, where N is the size of the BLOB.
 Example:
 ```4d
   ` Declare a variable of type BLOB
  C_BLOB(vBlob)